Related Policies and Additional References:

 Workout, practice, and competition schedules should be given to the student-athletes at the earliest possible opportunity.

-Control of the members of an athletics squad during the season with respect to their membership on the squad, their participation or non-participation in any part of any contest, and with respect to any other matter usually associated with such an athletic activity shall be entirely the responsibility of the coach of the sport.
+Control of the members of an athletics team during the season with respect to their membership on the team, their participation or non-participation in any part of any contest, and with respect to any other matter usually associated with such an athletic activity shall be entirely the responsibility of the coach of the sport.
 The coach will be responsible for the atmosphere and team chemistry created on and off the playing field or courts.
 The head coach must set the example for team members to follow.
 If conduct detrimental to the team occurs, it is also the head coach’s responsibility to immediately report that to the Director of Athletics and/or the respective Associate Athletics Director with sport oversight.